OSU-CS290-F16/final-project-shopping-app/README.md

 With manually inserted items, it should be possible to read from the database via accessing the '/' page, or the '/cart' page, and delete by clicking the remove button.

+Adding and Updating works, but we have no way of sending the API the information (Though it can be done via using params.)